SlopeCraft/SlopeCraft/.github/ISSUE_TEMPLATE/ReportBugs_EN.md

 # Delete this line to show that you are following the template, otherwise your issue will be treated as a trash.
 [Delete this line to show that you have read FAQ and failed to find an answer](https://github.com/ToKiNoBug/SlopeCraft/blob/main/docs/FAQ_EN.md)

 # Delete this line if this isn't fixed in the latest version of SlopeCraft, otherwise your issue will be treated as a trash.
+Don't report an already fixed bug.

 ## Report a bug

 ### My operation on SlopeCraft
-Describe your operation as as detailed as possible.
+Describe your operation as detailed as possible.

 ### What I expected to happen
 Describe what should happen in your expectation.